maliMirkec/personal-website/site/side-projects/advent/index.md

 layout: default
 title: Advent of UI components
 projectTitle: Advent of UI components
-descriptionAlt: For every day of advent I am showcasing a new UI Component.
-The theme?
-You guessed it ― Christmas. 🎄
 description: During every day of the Advent of UI components, I am building a new UI Component.
 The theme?
 You guessed it ― Christmas. 🎄
 thumbnail:
   src: advent_usqyhu